Santō Kyōden

 was a Japanese artist, writer, and the owner of a tobacco shop during the Edo period.
 His real name was Iwase Samuru (岩瀬 醒), and he was also known popularly as Kyōya Denzō (京屋 伝蔵).
 He began his professional career illustrating the works of others before writing his own Kibyōshi and Sharebon, which marked his importance in the history of manga.
 Within his works, Kyōden often included references to his shop to increase sales.
 Kyōden's works were affected by the shifting publication laws of the Kansei Reforms, which aimed to punish writers and their publishers for writings related to the Yoshiwara and other things that were deemed to be "harmful to society" at the time by the Tokugawa Bakufu.
 As a result of his punishment in 1791, Kyōden shifted his writings to the more didactic Yomihon.
 During the 1790s, Santō Kyōden became a household name, and one of his works could sell as many as 10,000 copies, numbers that were previously unheard of for the time.

 Early life

-Santō Kyōden was born in Fukagawa in Edo (modern Tokyo).
+Santō Kyōden was born in Fukagawa, Edo (now Tokyo).
 The Iwase family, into which he was born, were pawnbrokers.
 Kyōden was the oldest of four siblings.
 He had one younger brother, Iwase Momoki (岩瀬 百樹), who later became a famous writer under the name Santō Kyōzan.
 Kyōden also had two younger sisters named Kinu and Yone.
 His name as a child was Jintarō.

-He first began his studies at the age of nine by reading aohon or "blue covered" books, kurobon or "black covered" books, and akahon or "red covered books" and by copying works of other authors.
-While Kyōden was beginning his studies, he was gifted a desk by his father, Denzaemon, which he would continue to use up until his death.
+He first began his studies at the age of nine by reading kusazōshi, specifically aohon "blue books", kurobon "black books", and akahon "red books", and also by copying the works of other authors.

+While Kyōden was beginning his studies, he was gifted a desk by his father, Denzaemon, which he would continue to use until he died.